Hồ Thanh Minh

-Hồ Thanh Minh (born 7 February 2000) is a Vietnamese professional footballer who plays as a forward for V.League 2 club Trường Tươi Đồng Nai, on loan from V.League 1 club Hà Nội.
+Hồ Thanh Minh (born 7 February 2000) is a Vietnamese professional footballer who plays as a forward for V.League 1 club Hà Nội.

 Club career

 Huế

 Thanh Minh was involved in athletics before becoming a footballer.

 Two years after his debut in the U-17 youth team of Huế FC, Thanh Minh was promoted to the first team by coach Nguyễn Đức Dũng.
 However, he spent most of his first season as a backup to fellow 20-year-old teammate, Trần Danh Trung.
 After Trung left Huế, the 20-year-old Thanh Minh became the main striker of the team.
 In the 2023–24 V.League 2 season, he scored 10 goals and finished second on the league's top scorer list.
 As a result, he was named in the league's Team of the Season.

 Hà Nội

 On 29 July 2024, Thanh Minh signed for V.League 1 side Hà Nội.

 On 20 January 2025, Thanh Minh was loaned to PVF-CAND until the end of the 2024-25 season.

 In July 2025, Thanh remained in the V.League 2, joining Trường Tươi Đồng Nai on loan.